tcfw/ocs/specs/CKI.md

 ### CertType

-The certificate type relates to the verification mode of which the certificate is intented to be used for.
+The certificate type relates to the verification mode of which the certificate is intended to be used for.
 The type is indexed into a uint8 space as follows:

 - 0: unknown/not set
 - 1: PKI mode